 We may issue permits to carry out otherwise prohibited activities, including those described above, involving threatened plants under certain circumstances.
-Regulations governing permits for threatened plants are codified at 50 CFR 17.72, which states that the Director may issue a permit authorizing any activity otherwise prohibited with regard to threatened species.
-That regulation also states that the permit shall be governed by the provisions of 50 CFR 17.72 unless a special rule applicable to the plant is provided in 50 CFR 17.73 to 17.78.
-We interpret that second sentence to mean that permits for threatened species are governed by the provisions of 50 CFR 17.72 unless a special rule, which we have defined to mean a species-specific 4(d) rule, provides otherwise.
-We recently promulgated revisions to 50 CFR 17.71 providing that 50 CFR 17.71 will no longer apply to plants listed as threatened in the future.
-We did not intend for those revisions to limit or alter the applicability of the permitting provisions in 50 CFR 17.72, or to require that every species-specific 4(d) rule spell out any permitting provisions that apply to that species and species-specific 4(d) rule.

-To the contrary, we anticipate that permitting provisions would generally be similar or identical for most species, so applying the provisions of 50 CFR 17.72 unless a species-specific 4(d) rule provides otherwise would likely avoid substantial duplication.
-Moreover, this interpretation brings 50 CFR 17.72 in line with the comparable provision for wildlife at 50 CFR 17.32, in which the second sentence states that the permit shall be governed by the provisions of 50 CFR 17.32 unless a special rule applicable to the wildlife, appearing in 50 CFR 17.40 to 17.48, provides otherwise.
+The regulations that govern permits for threatened plants state that the Director may issue a permit authorizing any activity otherwise prohibited with regard to threatened species (50 CFR 17.72).
+Those regulations also state that the permit shall be governed by the provisions of that section unless a species-specific rule applicable to the plant is provided in sections 17.73 to 17.78.
+Therefore, permits for threatened plant species are governed by the provisions of § 17.72 unless a speciesspecific 4(d) rule provides otherwise.
+However, under our recent revisions to §17.71, the prohibitions in §17.71(a) do not apply to any plant listed as a threatened species after September 26, 2019.
+As a result, for threatened plant species listed after that date, any protections must be contained in a species-specific 4(d) rule.
+We did not intend for those revisions to limit or alter the applicability of the permitting provisions in § 17.72, or to require that every species-specific 4(d) rule spell out any permitting provisions that apply to that species and species-specific 4(d) rule.
+To the contrary, we anticipate that permitting provisions would generally be similar or identical for most species, so applying the provisions of section 17.72 unless a species-specific 4(d) rule provides otherwise would likely avoid substantial duplication.
 Under 50 CFR 17.72 with regard to threatened plants, a permit may be issued for the following purposes: for scientific purposes, to enhance propagation or survival, for economic hardship, for botanical or horticultural exhibition, for educational purposes, or for other purposes consistent with the purposes and policy of the Act.
 Additional statutory exemptions from the prohibitions are found in sections 9 and 10 of the Act.

 We recognize the special and unique relationship with our State natural resource agency partners in contributing to conservation of listed species.
 State agencies often possess scientific data and valuable expertise on the status and distribution of endangered, threatened, and candidate species of wildlife and plants.
 State agencies, because of their authorities and their close working relationships with local governments and landowners, are in a unique position to assist the Service in implementing all aspects of the Act.
 In this regard, section 6 of the Act provides that the Service shall cooperate to the maximum extent practicable with the States in carrying out programs authorized by the Act.
-Therefore, any qualified employee or agent of a State conservation agency that is a party to a cooperative agreement with the Service in accordance with section 6(c) of the Act, who is designated by his or her agency for such purposes, would be able to conduct activities designed to conserve sand dune phacelia that may result in otherwise prohibited activities without additional authorization.
+Therefore, any qualified employee or agent of a State conservation agency that is a party to a cooperative agreement with the Service in accordance with section 6(c) of the Act, who is designated by his or her agency for such purposes, will be able to conduct activities designed to conserve sand dune phacelia that may result in otherwise prohibited activities without additional authorization.